“There is no such thing as a smart city solution”, says Huawei’s Joe So.

 It makes perfect sense from Huawei’s point of view to highlight UFB.
 Huawei may be moving fast into information technology but its core business is making telecommunications equipment.
 It supplies switches and other technology used to build the UFB network.

 It also supplies technology for mobile phone carriers.
-Wireless is another way to build the connections needed for a smart city.
+Wireless is another way to build the connections.

 Device, pipe, cloud